Pasco County, Florida: Founding

-Pasco County was created on June 2, 1887, from the southern third of Hernando County.
-The same legislation also created Citrus County from the northern third of Hernando County.
-The county was named after Samuel Pasco, who had just been elected to the United States Senate.
+Pasco County was founded on June 2, 1887, from the southern third of Hernando County.
+The legislation was passed by former Governor Edward A. Perry to divide the former Hernando County into three counties.
+The legislation also created Citrus County from the northern third of Hernando County.
+The county was named after Samuel Pasco, who had just been elected to the United States Senate, though he never visited the county.